SengitU/ugurcan.sengit/content/posts/a-fresh-start-1.md

 Deliberate learning especially made me think about my learning process.
 Most of the time at work, I incidentally learn things in order to complete a task.
 After completing task, I mostly don't think about the concept itself.
 The program aims to teach deliberately.

 I also had chance to attend my first Co Co Co(Coffe, Code, Collaboration) session.
 The topic was comparing strict development environment to more free environment.
-Daniel, collague apprentice stated the pros and cons of both approaches.
+Daniel, collague apprentice, stated the pros and cons of both approaches.
 I loved that so many people attended to meeting and there were so many good ideas.